apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

     <code>spark.kubernetes.authenticate.resourceStagingServer.caCertFile</code> is set, it takes precedence over using
     the service account's CA certificate file.
-This generally should be set to true (the default value) when the resource staging server is deployed as a Kubernetes pod, but should be set to false if the resource staging server is deployed by other means (i.e. when running the staging server process on bare metal).
+This generally should be set to true (the default value) when the resource staging server is deployed as a Kubernetes pod, but should be set to false if the resource staging server is deployed by other means (i.e. when running the staging server process outside of Kubernetes).
 The resource staging server must have credentials that allow it to view API objects in any namespace.
   </td>
 </tr>
 <tr>